Skip to Main Content

 Digital Public Library of America

-• DPLA provides digital access to many collections of “America’s libraries, archives, museums, and other cultural heritage institutions.”
+DPLA provides digital access to many collections of “America’s libraries, archives, museums, and other cultural heritage institutions.”
 Materials include books, photos, audio and video recording, and other media.
-Request an API key to gain access to the DPLA API.
-Data delivered in JSON-LD format.
+See the Developers page of DPLA for information on bulk data downloads and API access.

 World Digital Library